-14 Medications That Lower Blood Pressure Indirectly—What Every Senior Should Know
+14 Medications That Secretly Lower Blood Pressure in Adults 70+

 If you or a loved one is over 50—and especially if you're managing multiple health conditions—you may be taking medications that lower blood pressure indirectly.
 These aren't blood pressure pills like lisinopril or amlodipine, but rather drugs prescribed for depression, anxiety, sleep, or mood disorders that happen to have a side effect of relaxing blood vessels or slowing heart rate.
 For many older adults, this subtle effect is harmless—or even helpful.
 But for frail seniors, particularly those aged 70 and up who take five or more medications daily, these off-target actions can quietly increase the risk of dizziness, falls, or fainting when standing up.